wlee221/amplify-js-issues-repro/README.md

 # amplify-js-issues-repro
-Reproduction samples for amplify-js issues
+This repository contains samples to reproduce customer issues in `amplify-js` library.